gastonschabas/rumble-on-scala/README.md

     - [Continuous Delivery](.github/workflows/cd.yml): it will be triggered each time new code is pushed to master.
     Unit tests, Integration tests and static code analyser will be executed, and the generated reports will be sent to sonarcloud.
 After that it will automatically deploy the new version to [heroku](https://www.heroku.com/).
+    - [Scala Steward](https://scala-steward.org): Scala Steward is a bot that helps you keeping scala library dependencies and sbt plugins up-to-date.
+This workflow is scheduled to be triggered each Saturday at 9AM.

 ### Deploy
 After the CD workflow was executed, a new version of the project is deployed in https://rumble-on-scala.herokuapp.com/.